Alan19/TwoDee/README.md

 **Some cool features coming in the near future include**:

-* Dynamic quote and playert registration
+* Dynamic quote and player registration
 * Bolding dice that roll maximum

 ## Author